Waazir7/Waazir7/README.md

 - 👋 Hi, I’m @Waazir7
-- 👀 I’m interested in programming and AI
+- 👀 I’m interested in Programming and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CODING
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Machine Learning project.
-- 📫 How to reach me ...
+- 📫 How to reach me; e-mail: thando_tpx@yahoo.com

 <!---
 Waazir7/Waazir7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.